knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

    COVID-19 data set, and saves the results in a separate BigQuery table.
 After this is done, the QueryRunner service returns a custom CloudEvent of type `dev.knative.samples.querycompleted`.
-3. `ChartCreator` service written in Python.
-It receives the `querycompleted` event, creates a chart from BigQuery data using `Matplotlib` and saves it to a Cloud Storage bucket.
+3. The ChartCreator service receives the `querycompleted` event, creates a chart from BigQuery data using `Matplotlib` and saves it to a Cloud Storage bucket.
 4. `Notifier` is another Python service that receives the